moneysums/sail-pi/README.md

 # sail-pi

-Sailing timer for the Raspberry Pi
+Sailing timer for the Raspberry Pi.

 ## Getting started